joeplustenhouwer/myweb/content/home/about.md

 # About me

-I am a postdoctoral researcher at the University of Bamberg, and part of the Bamberg Research Group on Behavioral Macroeconomics (BaGBeM).
+I am an assistent professor (Jun.
+Prof.) in Macroeconomics at the University of Heidelberg.

 My general approach in research  is to incorporate behavioral and bounded rationality features into macroeconomic modelling.
 I believe that new insights can be obtained by also considering models that deviate from the fully rational representative agent that  optimizes over an infinite planning horizon.
 I am especially interested in studying issues and models that concern monetary and fiscal policy.
 My aim is to use a bounded rationality to gain new insights that are relevant for policy makers.